SolomonMacAdam/crypt-seal-vault/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 🔧 Development Guidelines

+- Follow conventional commit format for all commits
+- Ensure all tests pass before submitting PR
+- Update documentation for any API changes
+- Use TypeScript for all new components

 ## 📄 License

 This project is licensed under the BSD-3-Clause-Clear License.
 See the [LICENSE](LICENSE) file for details.